kaBeech/tensort/README.md

 #### Overview

-Once we have Tensort in our toolbox, the road to Robustsort is pretty simple.
+Once we have Tensort in our toolbox, the road to Robustsort is not long.
-Robustsort is a 3-bit Tensort with a custom SubAlgorithm that compares other sub-algorithms.
+Robustsort is a recursive version of Tensort, so first we'll look at its base case, a 3-bit Tensort with a custom SubAlgorithm that compares other sub-algorithms.
 For convenience, we will call this custom SubAlgorithm Supersort.
-We use a 3-bit Tensort here because there's something magical that happens around these numbers.
+We use a 3-bit Tensort here because there's something magical that happens around the number 3.

 Robust sorting algorithms tend to be slow.
 Bubblesort, for example, has an average time efficiency of O(n^2),